jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 ## The CRUD API server

-The CRUD API is the bread and butter of every startup's products and if your problem can fit into the confines of this simple architecture it will remain easy to make large changes quickly and with confidence.
+The CRUD API is the bread and butter of every startup's products.
+If your problem can fit into the confines of this simple architecture it will remain easy to make large changes quickly and with confidence.
 The availability of open source JSON REST clients in basically all languages makes it extremely quick to develop and change applications.
 Many of my convention recommendations are inspired by the [Rails](http://rubyonrails.org) and [Ember](http://emberjs.com)